Train to Facilitate

 - First, a desire to serve veterans or other populations who might benefit from experiential learning and repatterning of current attitudes and behaviors.

 - Second, the emotional maturity required to recognize one’s own triggers, the curiosity to understand oneself more deeply and the capacity to hold space for, empower and collaborate with clients, horses and co-facilitators.

-The Equus Effect Program is both unique and valuable in terms of it’s ability to deliver effective and long-lasting benefits to veterans and other populations because:
+The Equus Effect Program is both unique and valuable in terms of its ability to deliver effective and long-lasting benefits to veterans and other populations because:

-- The content of this curriculum focuses on resilience and relationships skills that warriors, and others making their way from one culture to another, can use to establish healthy relationships at home, work and school.
+- The content of this curriculum focuses on resilience and relationship skills that warriors, and others making their way from one culture to another, can use to establish healthy relationships at home, work and school.

-- Our relationships with key decision makers in the VA system, veteran service organizations, treatment centers and other service agencies that support clients’ process of moving forward in life, promise a steady stream of veteran participation in this five-week curriculum.
+- Our relationships with key decision makers in the VA system, veteran service organizations, treatment centers and other agencies that support clients’ process of moving forward in life, promise a steady stream of veteran participation in this five-week curriculum.

-Based on our experience over the past five years with this program, we believe that both the curriculum itself, our deep understanding of these populations and the credibility we have established with these organizations will provide new facilitators with the opportunity to enjoy ongoing success.
+Based on our experience over the past five years with this program, we believe that the curriculum itself, our deep understanding of these populations and the credibility we have established with these organizations will provide new facilitators with the opportunity to enjoy ongoing success.